Episode (Stratovarius album)

 Episode is the fifth studio album by power metal band Stratovarius, released on 22 April 1996 through Noise Records.
-It is the first Stratovarius album to feature keyboardist Jens Johansson and drummer Jörg Michael, both of whom would form part of the band's most stable line-up for nine years.
+It is the first Stratovarius album to feature keyboardist Jens Johansson and drummer Jörg Michael, both of whom would form part of the band's most stable line-up for a decade.
 The album reached No. 21 on the Finnish albums chart and remained on that chart for six weeks.